Controlled Vocabulary

 Answer: When it's a term from a formally structured controlled vocabulary like the IPTC Codes, designed for a specific use with it's own designated field for storage.
 For details see the specific page that discusses the use of the IPTC Genre, IPTC Scene, and IPTC Subject codes.

 Answer: This all depends on which version of the CVKC you are using, so you should check out the Support page for your particular application for specifics.
-With the more advanced applications such as Lightroom, Photo Mechanic, IDimager and BreezeBrowser, there is support for three kinds of terms.
-Regular keywords have no embellishment.
+With the more advanced applications such as Lightroom, Photo Mechanic, IDimager and BreezeBrowser, support is provided for three kinds of terms.
+Regular keywords have no embellishments.
 Terms that are to be treated as Synonyms and applied anytime the preferred term is chosen, will appear in the source file that is imported, surrounded with curly brackets {like these}.
 Terms that are needed to be part of the hierarchy in order to create a branch in the path, but are unlikely to be used for search terms are considered "Excluded Category Headers" and will appear in the source file surrounded by square brackets [like these].
+With some applications, such as Lightroom, in order to suppress a keyword from appearing, you will have to "untick" a checkbox that states "Include on Export" (the default position is to have the checkbox ticked, so that the keyword IS included).

 Answer: If you are wanting to know how to modify the text file prior to import so that specific words are designated as synonyms, or excluded category headers, then the following may be of use.
 Note that adding terms in Lightroom using the Create Keyword Tag dialog has the three options you mention.
 The standard would be to "include on export" which would be what we call a "standard keyword", if you "uncheck" that box, then the resulting keyword would have a set of square brackets before and after the term in the import text file and equate to what we call an "excluded category header."
 Checking the box "export synonyms" would indicate to Lightroom that you wish to include any terms that have the curly brackets before and after the term and equate to what we call "synonyms."